llolic/LawHub/doc/sprint 2/PB.md

 #### __17. As a recruiter, I would like employee suggestions based on my preferences in order to save time.__
 - Priority: 1
 - Point Estimate: 64

-#### __21. As developers, we would like to ensure users have proper authentication to various pages on the website so that we can allow certain users to access certain parts of our application.__
-- Priority: 5
-- Point Estimate: 32